14 Mother's Day Campaign Ideas (and How to Approach this Holiday Thoughtfully)

 13. Host a live sale event

-1. Let subscribers opt-out of Mother’s Day emails
+1. Give subscribers the choice to opt out of Mother’s Day emails

 While Mother’s Day is a beloved holiday for many people around the world, it’s also a difficult time for many.